Troy High School Counseling

 Community College

-Community College offers Associate's Degrees (2-year) , some Bachelor's Degrees (4-year), Certifications, and gthe ability to transfer credits to a 4-year university or college.
+Community College offers Associate's Degrees (2-year), Certifications, and the ability to transfer credits to a 4-year university or college.

 - Fill out the application in the fall, winter, or spring of your senior year and send your final transcripts through Parchment.
-See Ms. Modetz in the counseling office, if you need assistance.
+See Ms. Shallcross in the counseling office, if you need assistance.

 - No fee, essays, or letter of recommendation required for the application.